3drepo/3drepogui/README.md

 ## General Compilation instruction

 This project uses qmake as the compilation procedure.
-The easiest way to build this will be to open the qt project using QT Creator and using the GUI interface.
+The easiest way to build this will be to open the qt project using QT Creator and operate on the GUI interface.
 For more information about qmake, see [http://doc.qt.io/qt-4.8/qmake-using.html]

 Before compilation, make sure the 3drepogui.pri file is up to date.
 This can be done by running the provided python script `python updateSources.py`